-Income tax expense for the three and six months ended September 30, 2022 was approximately \$0.3 million and \$0.1 million, or (3.9)% and (1.0)%, respectively, of pre-tax loss, as compared with a benefit of approximately \$0.2 million and \$0.2 million, or 11.2% and 11.4%, respectively, of pre-tax loss for the three and six months ended September 30, 2021.
+Income tax expense for the three and nine months ended December 31, 2022 was approximately \$0.0 million and \$0.1 million, or (1.3)% and (1.1)%, respectively, of pre-tax loss, as compared with an expense of approximately \$0.4 million and \$0.2 million, or (18.5)% and (5.5)%, respectively, of pre-tax loss for the three and nine months ended December 31, 2021.

 In assessing the realizability of our deferred tax assets, we review all available positive and negative evidence, including reversal of deferred tax liabilities, potential carrybacks, projected future taxable income, tax planning strategies and recent financial performance.
 As we have experienced a cumulative pre-tax loss over the trailing three years, we continue to maintain a valuation allowance against our deferred tax assets.
 We intend to continue maintaining a full valuation allowance on our deferred tax assets until there is sufficient evidence to support the reversal of all or some portion of these allowances.
 Release of the valuation allowance would result in the recognition of certain deferred tax assets and a decrease to income tax expense for the period the release is recorded.
 However, the exact timing and amount of the valuation allowance release are subject to change on the basis of the level of profitability that we are able to actually achieve.

 On March 27, 2020, the CARES Act was enacted in response to the Pandemic.
 The CARES Act contains numerous income tax provisions, such as relaxing limitations on the deductibility of interest and the use of net operating losses arising in taxable years beginning after December 31, 2017.
 The income tax provisions of the CARES Act had an immaterial impact on our current taxes, deferred taxes, and uncertain tax positions of the Company in the year ended March 31, 2022.
 The CARES Act also allows for the deferral of payroll taxes, as well as the immediate refund of federal Alternative Minimum Tax credits, which had previously been made refundable over a period of four years by the Tax Cuts and Jobs Act of 2017.
-The Company is utilizing the provision of the CARES Act allowing for the deferral of payroll taxes as of September 30, 2022.
+As of December 31, 2022, the Company had repaid all amounts deferred under the CARES Act.